San7o/mapkg/README.md

 ## Maps

-Each map contains a makefile with the following informations about a specific package:
+Each map contains a build script with the following options:

 - list of dependencies
-- download instructions
+- download
-- installation instructions
+- installation
-- uninstallation instructions
+- remove
-- instructions to install documentation (man pages)
+- install documentation (man pages)
 - metadata: description and other things

 When you want to install a package, the instructions on the